Red Cross events collect blood, offer prizes

 Thousands have answered the call to give, but additional donors are needed as the busy holiday season approaches, a news release said.
 Donors of all blood types — especially type O — and platelet donors are urged to make an appointment to give now to help meet the needs of patients.

-A new series, I Know What You Did Last Summer, will enter donors who give blood, platelets or plasma Nov.
-1-12 for a trip for two to Hawaii courtesy of Amazon Prime Video.
+A new series, I Know What You Did Last Summer, will enter donors who give blood, platelets or plasma through Nov.
+12 for a trip for two to Hawaii courtesy of Amazon Prime Video.

-All who give Nov.
-1-23 will receive a $10 Amazon.com Gift Card by email, thanks to Amazon.
+All who give through Nov.
+23 will receive a $10 Amazon.com Gift Card by email, thanks to Amazon.

 Visit www.redcross.org or call 758-1140 or 1-800-733-2767 to make appointments at the center or at blood drives coming up at the following locations: